Skip to main content

 IWebSiginParams

-Input parameters when used on the Web end: currently supports mobile number, email, and username and password login.
+Input parameters used on the Web: currently supports login via phone number, email, or username and password.

 ValueTypeDescription